Bam Bam Bigelow: Million Dollar Corporation (1994–1995)

 Following WrestleMania, Bigelow participated in the "WWF in High Gear" tour of Europe.
-Upon his return to the United States, he challenged Diesel for the WWF Championship on the April 24, 1995 episode of Monday Night Raw.
+Upon his return to the United States, he challenged Diesel for the WWF Championship on the April 24, 1995, episode of Monday Night Raw.
 After Diesel defeated Bigelow, Ted DiBiase announced that he was firing Bigelow.
-After Bigelow retaliated, the other members of The Million Dollar Corporation attacked him until he was saved by Diesel, thus turning Bigelow face.
+After Bigelow retaliated, the other members of the Million Dollar Corporation attacked him until he was saved by Diesel, thus turning Bigelow face.
 In the main event of King of the Ring on June 25, 1995, Bigelow and Diesel teamed together to defeat Million Dollar Corporation members Sid and Tatanka.
 Following King of the Ring, Bigelow faced Million Dollar Corporation members Sid, Tatanka, King Kong Bundy, and Kama in a series of matches.
-At In Your House 2, he defeated Henry Godwinn, who was auditioning to join the Corporation.
+At In Your House 2, he defeated Henry Godwinn, who was auditioning to join the Million Dollar Corporation.
 At In Your House 3, he lost to British Bulldog.
 In October 1995, he took part in the "Full Metal" tour, marking his final tour of Europe with the WWF.
-In late-1995, Bigelow negotiated an early release from his contract with WWF chairman Vince McMahon after becoming disillusioned by the creative influence of The Kliq.
-He made his final appearance with the WWF on November 19, 1995 at Survivor Series, losing to the recently debuted Goldust.
+In late 1995, Bigelow negotiated an early release from his contract with WWF chairman Vince McMahon after becoming disillusioned by the creative influence of The Kliq.
+He made his final appearance with the WWF on November 19, 1995, at Survivor Series, losing to the recently debuted Goldust.

 United States independent circuit; Japanese tours (1995–1998)

-After leaving the World Wrestling Federation in late-1995, Bigelow began working on the United States independent circuit.
+After leaving the World Wrestling Federation in late 1995, Bigelow began working on the United States independent circuit.
 In March 1996, Bigelow became the inaugural NWA Northeast Heavyweight Champion of the newly founded NWA Northeast promotion, defeating Jim Neidhart in a tournament final.
 Although Bigelow only made a handful of appearances with the promotion, his reign officially lasted until October 1998 when the title was vacated.
 In May 1996, Bigelow defeated Typhoon to win the vacant Universal Superstars of America Heavyweight Championship.
 In July 1996, he defeated King Kong Bundy at NWA New Jersey.
 Bigelow returned to Wrestle Association R in August 1996 for a tour that lasted until the end of the year.
 He briefly held the WAR World Six-Man Tag Team Championship with Hiromichi Fuyuki and Yoji Anjo in October 1996.
 In 1997, Bigelow was named as the inaugural Heavyweight Champion of the newly founded World Star Wrestling Federation.
 In June 1997, Bigelow appeared at the World Wrestling Peace Festival, an inter-promotional supercard staged at the Los Angeles Memorial Sports Arena by Antonio Inoki, where he faced Chris Jericho and Konnan in a three way dance.
 In April 1998, Bigelow wrestled two bouts for the Japanese promotion Frontier Martial-Arts Wrestling, participating in the "Fighting Creation" event.